OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 Join your friends and colleagues in the Office 365 Developer Program.

-To get started, we recommend that you [join the Office 365 Developer Program and sign up for an Office 365 developer subscription](office-365-developer-program-get-started.md).
+To get started, we recommend that you [join the Office 365 Developer Program](https://aka.ms/devprogram) and [sign up for an Office 365 developer subscription](office-365-developer-program-get-started.md).
 Use the Office 365 developer subscription to develop and test your solutions independent of your production environment.

-With an Office 365 developer subscription you can [build solutions](office-365-developer-subscription-options.md) for Microsoft Teams, Office Add-ins, Microsoft Graph, SharePoint Framework, SharePoint Add-ins, and more.
+With an Office 365 developer subscription, you can [build solutions](office-365-developer-subscription-options.md) for Microsoft Teams, Office Add-ins, Microsoft Graph, SharePoint Framework, SharePoint Add-ins, and more.

 For frequently asked questions about the Office 365 Developer Program, see the [FAQ](office-365-developer-program-faq.md).